 Water Main Flushing Program

 Water mains are flushed for several reasons.
-It allows hydrants to be periodically used and identified for maintenance or replacement and provides an opportunity for tests to be done to determine if water flow and pressure are sufficient.
+Flushing allows hydrants to be used periodically and inspected for maintenance or replacement needs.
+It also provides an opportunity for routine exercising of water main valves and for testing to be to done to determine if water flow and pressure are sufficient.